ibrahimisa/tweet-remover/.github/README.md

 # TODO
 Extend tweet-remover to be able to:
--remove promoted tweets
++ remove promoted tweets
--remove 'trends for you section'
++ remove 'trends for you section'
--remove new tweets popup
++ remove new tweets popup